 Water is the basis of our body.
 We can live without food for approximately 40 days.
 Without water, we can barely live for 2-3 days (depending on temperature).
 Even a single day spent without a sip of water affects a person’s performance, fatigue, and morale.

 The water we drink penetrates every cell of our body and its quality is very important.
 We should drink water every day.
 It should be a matter of course for us and part of every meal.

-The general recommendation is to drink 6 to 8, 8ounce (230 ml) glasses of water daily.
-2.5-3 liters per day and more precisely at least 25-30 ml of water per 1 kg of body weight for a middle-aged adult are also indicated.
+The general recommendation is to drink 6 to 8 ounce (230 ml) glasses of water daily.
+2.5-3 liters per day and, more precisely, at least 25-30 ml of water per 1 kg of body weight for a middle-aged adult are also indicated.

 However, different people need different amounts of water to stay hydrated.
 The amount of water we need depends, for example, on gender, age, weight, the proportion of muscle mass, level of activity, and many other factors.
 8 glasses may be too little for some, too much for others.